 Masonry.
 Brick, fiber cement siding, stone, cultured stone, or stucco materials.

+Medical Offices - Neighborhood Scale.
+A building six thousand (6,000) square feet or less in size used exclusively by physicians, dentists, and similar personnel for the treatment and examination of patients solely on an outpatient basis, provided that no over- night patients shall be kept on the premises.

-Medical Clinic.
-A facility operated by one or more physicians, dentists, chiropractors or other licensed practitioners of the healing arts for the examination and treatment of persons solely on an outpatient basis.
+Medical Offices - Corridor Scale.
+A building greater than 6,000 square feet in size used exclusively by physicians, dentists, and similar personnel for the treatment and examination of patients solely on an outpatient basis, provided that no over- night patients shall be kept on the premises.

 Micro-Cell.
 A low power mobile radio service telecommunications facility used to provide increased capacity in high call-demand areas or to improve coverage in areas of weak coverage.

 Microwave.
 Electromagnetic radiation with frequencies higher than one thousand (1,000) MGZ; highly directional signal used to transmit radio frequencies from point-to-point at a relatively low power level.